My kids will always come first

 🖋I need to be making as much money as I can all the time and it's difficult to dedicate part of my working time to training.

 🖋I need to learn that I can't have it all, or at least not all at once.

 This year, after being stuck home with the kids during my risky pregnancy, then after my son's birth, and during this 🤬 pandemic, I promised them we would start moving around again.
-So here we are, away from Brussels for 4 weeks, then on a road trip in Marocco in October.
+So here we are, away from Brussels for 4 weeks, then on a road trip to Marocco in October.

 You might think me training to get new skills is more important than us travelling around as a family or me paying my daughter 15 hours of dance classes a week.

 However, in my book, my kids always come first.
 My daughter is 15, she wants to become a professional dancer (and she might actually succeed) and she won't want to travel with her old mother for much longer.
 My son is 3 and had almost never gotten out of the house until a year ago, let alone gone to another country.